Across Europe, governments have opened their borders after months of closure during the coronavirus pandemic.

 All passengers, regardless of their nationality, need to fill out a form called Cyprus Flight Pass within 24 hours before their flight departure.

 These countries include: Austria, Canada, Denmark, Estonia, Finland, Georgia, Germany, Hungary, Iceland, Ireland, Japan, South Korea, Latvia, Liechtenstein, Lithuania, Malta, New Zealand, Norway, Poland, Slovakia, Slovenia, Switzerland, Thailand.

 List B: "Possibly low risk but greater uncertainty" (entry permitted with negative COVID-19 test)

-Passengers coming from these countries need to test negative for the virus no later than 72 hours prior to their arrival and include: Belgium, Bulgaria, France, Spain, Italy, Croatia, Netherlands, Czech Republic, Andorra, Monaco, Vatican City, San Marino, Algeria, Australia, Georgia, Morocco, Rwanda, Thailand, Tunisia, Uruguay, China.
+Passengers coming from these countries need to test negative for the virus no later than 72 hours prior to their arrival and include: Andorra, Australia, Belgium, China, Croatia, Czech Republic, France, Greece, Holy See (Vatican City State), Italy, Monaco, Netherlands, Rwanda, San Marino, Spain, Tunisia, United Kingdom, Uruguay.

-These countries include Portugal, Sweden, Luxembourg, Romania, Serbia and Montenegro.
+These countries are all those not listed above, including Portugal, Sweden, Luxembourg, Romania, Serbia and Montenegro.

-The other EU countries have been divided into coloured groups dependent on risk: green, orange, and red.
+EU countries have been divided into groups dependent on risk.